meshcore-ninja/meshcore-ninja-api/README.md

   `directory.sources` can overlap, while the other directory counts use the merged unique live+map directory view.
 - `GET /api/networks` — `{networks: [networkSummary]}` — used by the Networks list.
+  Each summary carries the live packet/observer/node gauges plus registry
+  membership: `totalNodes` (every node ever heard on the network — the same figure the prefix finder counts), `nodesOnMap` (only those the map plots: a GPS fix and no location flag), and `nodesByType` (the on-map set split by type name, e.g. `{repeater, chat, room, sensor}`).
+The live `nodes` field remains the windowed "active recently" gauge.
 - `GET /api/networks/{id}` — network detail with `payloadTypes` and a per-analyzer breakdown — used by the network detail page.
+Carries the same node fields as the list summary.
 - `GET /api/nodes` — `{nodes: [nodeView]}` — the global node registry, newest
   advert first.
 Each node carries its `networks` set and its own rolling `latestAdverts` list.